 In recognition that access to and availability of adequate food production and economic opportunities is integral to the success of relief and development programming, Mercy Corps currently operates upwards of 70 agricultural development projects in over 25 countries worth approximately $100 million.
 These projects specifically work with farmers, agri-business, and local governments to decrease hunger, increase incomes and improve environmental sustainability.

-To learn how we help people leverage the benefits of agricultural development, take a look at the following information:
+To learn how we help people leverage the benefits of agricultural development, take a look at the reports shared below.

 All stories about Agricultural Development